zio/zio/docs/datatypes/core/zio/rio.md

 >
 > Lot of the time, we don't need such a piece of powerful machinery.
 So as a rule of thumb, whenever we require a less powerful effect, it's better to use the proper specialized type alias.
 >
-> So there is no need to convert type aliases to the `ZIO` data type, whenever the `ZIO` data type is required, we can use the most precise type alias to fit our workflow requirement.
+> So there is no need to convert type aliases to the `ZIO` data type, and whenever the `ZIO` data type is required, we can use the most precise type alias to fit our workflow requirement.